matt-goldeck/RestfulBuster/README.md

 # RestfulBuster: A simple RESTful API in Flask
 Provides easy access and search through content on the NetSci Lab database.
 An evolution of my very crudely constructed CensorBuster interface in Django used prior.

-Works in conjuction with these projects: x, y, z
+Works in conjuction with Apollo -> https://github.com/leberkc/nlp-news-aggregator

-More information information can be found at: www.netsci.montclair.edu
+More information information can be found -> www.netsci.montclair.edu

 # Basic Gist
 A collection of content useful in studies of government web censorship is either manually or automatically extracted and then stored on a MySQL server at Montclair State University.
 This application aims to provide easy, RESTful access to the aforementioned content.
 As of right now this content, broadly speaking, is: